InsecurityAsso/inshack-2018/infra/README.md

 # Infrastructure automation

-The goal of this part is to automate infrastructure deployments by using two
+The goal of this part is to automate infrastructure deployments by using these
 tools:

 - **Terraform**: allows us to define infrastructure as code and easily deploy it (by spawning machines automatically)
 - **Ansible**: deploys all the software stack on a server after it has been deployed by *Terraform*
+- `ansible-playbook`: a Go app that converts the *Terraform* state file into an *Ansible* playbook

 ## Terraform